-With the plant now in the commissioning and ramp-up phase, final construction costs are winding down.
-During the commissioning and ramp-up of the Juanicipio plant, cash flow from ongoing processing, along with the cash held by Juanicipio at March 31, 2023 of \$8,454 on a 100% basis, are expected to substantially fund any remaining capital requirements as Juanicipio approaches free cash flow generation.
-Additional funding requirements related to market conditions (i.e. lower metal prices or higher inflation driving higher costs for instance), delayed commissioning (see Risks and Uncertainties below), tax payments or for additional sustaining capital in excess of the operating cash flow generated is expected to be funded by further cash calls required from Fresnillo and MAG (see 'Liquidity and Capital Resources' below).
+With the processing facility completed and commercial production declared on June 1, 2023, all major construction activities have now been completed and Juanicipio is demonstrating its ability to sustain ongoing production levels.
+Going forward, cash flow from ongoing operations, along with the cash held by Juanicipio at June 30, 2023 of \$8,539 on a 100% basis, are expected to substantially fund any remaining capital requirements as Juanicipio approaches free cash flow generation.
+Additional funding requirements related to market conditions (i.e. lower metal prices or higher inflation driving higher costs for instance), or for additional capital in excess of the operating cash flow generated may need to be funded by further cash calls required from Fresnillo and MAG (see 'Liquidity and Capital Resources' below).